gastrodamus/popular/README.md

 ### Update (PUT)

-Update one review record in the database.
+Update one dish record in the database.

 `PUT /:restaurantId/popular/`